whompus/notes/K8s/cka.md

 ### Readiness probes

-Used to determine when a container is ready to access requests.
+Used to determine when a container is ready to accept requests.
 If the readiness probe fails, the endpoints controller removes the Pod's IP addess from the endpoints of all Services that match the Pod.

 When you have a service backed by multiple container endpoints, use traffic will not be sent to a particular pod until its containers have all passed the readiness checks defined by their readiness probes.